nijin-vinodan/react-message-block/ReadMe.md

     )
 }
 ```
+<a href = "https://codesandbox.io/s/message-block-xj4g6" target = "_blank">View Example on Sandbox</a>

 ## Available Custom Props

-By default, react-spinner-loader comes up with the following properties.
-You could use the following to customize your loader out of the box.
+By default, react-message-block comes up with the following properties.
+You could use the following to customize your message block out of the box.

 <table>
   <tbody>